Smelliott94/EncounterMarker/README.md

 # EncounterMarker
 Polls your log file and creates a [Twitch stream marker](https://dev.twitch.tv/docs/api/markers/) when you enter an encounter or Mythic+ dungeon to make your life a bit easier when creating highlights.
-Currently only Mythic+ dungeons are supported.
-Raid encounters TBD.
+Currently adds markers when mythic+ dungeons begin or end, and when a boss encounter ends

 * [Combat log docs](https://wowpedia.fandom.com/wiki/COMBAT_LOG_EVENT)
 * Backend repo: [EncounterMarker Server](https://github.com/Smelliott94/EncounterMarker_server)